 This post contains affiliate links and I may be compensated a tiny bit if you make a purchase after clicking on the links.
 The Savor Summer College Scholarship winners thank you!

 The 12 Most Olympic Inspired College Scholarship Tips

 Olympic athletes are so very inspiring and scholarship searchers can learn a lot from them with these college scholarship tips!

 Here are my 12 most inspired Olympic college scholarship tips to jump-start your race and to help you come up with cash for college:

 Jump right over any obstacles in your way by setting aside at least 15 minutes a day to search for and work on college scholarships.
 15 minutes may not seem like much time, but if you start early, those minutes quickly turn into hours and tons of scholarships found and applied for.

 2. Dive right in

-Even high school freshman (and middle school students!) can apply for college scholarships.
+Even high school freshmen (and middle school students!) can apply for college scholarships.
 Don’t be afraid to dive in early and try to win money for college.
 Scholarships for younger students do not have as many applicants, so the chances are automatically better the earlier in a student’s career he or she applies and becomes familiar with the process.

 3. Shoot straight and keep your eye on the target